QRLminingPool/qrlMining_NewSite/README.md

 - [ ] Setup site to use react-foundation
 - [ ] Get API info scraping and storage setup
 	- [ ] List of API's we are going to scrape
-	- [ ] Feed ingo D3 or similar and make graphs and pretty things
+	- [ ] Feed into D3 or similar and make graphs and pretty things
 - [ ] Move into production env. harden and secure server

 ##### Hosting and analytics